 Make sure you grant users permission to use the app.

 In Chili Piper, save the Identity Provider and click Enable.
 And that's it!
-If you have any problems setting up OneLogin for Chili Piper, please reach out to your CSM.
+If you have problems setting up OneLogin for Chili Piper, please contact your CSM.

 How do I set up Rippling for Chili Piper?